theochem/roberto/README.rst

 Usage
 =====

+By default, Roberto will use venv, unless it is configured to use conda.
+While conda is more powerful than venv, it is also a lot slower and requires more storage than venv.

-Before you start, please be aware that Roberto will install miniconda, by default in ``~/miniconda3``, if not present yet.
+When using conda, be aware that Roberto will install miniconda, by default in ``~/miniconda3``, if not present yet.
 You can modify this directory by setting the environment variable ``ROBERTO_CONDA_BASE_PATH`` or by putting the following in your global Roberto configuration file ``~/.roberto.yaml``: